ravicini/blog/content/posts/what-is-this-about/index..md

 ---
 title: "What is this about?"
 date: 2020-07-26T12:38:36+02:00
-tag: 'test'
+tags: ["Test"]
+categories: ["Test"]
 draft: false
 ---

 This is my personal blog, mainly for documentation and learning purposes for myself.
 The sharing is a neat side effect for me.

-As this is my first post I'll try some of the markdown, hugo and theme features here.
+As this is my first post I’ll try some of the markdown, hugo and theme features here.

 ## Headers